CGCL-codes/MiCache/README.md

 This repository contains the full source code of MiCache, an MSHR-inclusive nonblocking cache architecture, where cache entries and MSHR entries share the same storage spaces to support the dynamic requirements of MSHRs during the executions of applications.

 We implement MiCache by revising the [code](https://github.com/m-asiatici/MSHR-rich) of [MSHR-rich Cache Design](https://dl.acm.org/doi/10.1145/3289602.3293901) \(published in FPGA 2019\).
-The major changes are on modules `Cache`, `MSHR` and `SubentryBuffer` (in file [InCacheMSHR.scala](/src/main/scala/reqhandler/cuckoo/InCacheMSHR.scala)).
+The major changes are on modules `Cache`, `MSHR`, and `SubentryBuffer` (in file [InCacheMSHR.scala](/src/main/scala/reqhandler/cuckoo/InCacheMSHR.scala)).

 However, there is still a bug in the current implementation:
-When an MSHR in the stash is frequently operated, this bug may cause the subentry counter or IDs in some of the subentries to have wrong value, which leads to the corresponding requests from the PE not being responded correctly.
+>When an MSHR in the stash is frequently operated, this bug may cause the subentry counter or the content of some of the subentries to have wrong value, which leads to the corresponding requests from the PE not being responded correctly.
 This further leads to the sliding window of the out-of-order memory accessor in the PE not being able to advance due to the unanswered requests, thus causing the system frozen.

+When configured with 4 cache-MSHR banks with 64 KB capacity each, this bug occurs with approximately a 90% probability on ljournal-2008, and 50% on other tested matrices.
+When configured with 4 cache-MSHR banks with 128 KB capacity each, this bug occurs with approximately a 50% probability on ljournal-2008, and 15% on other tested matrices.
+On other configurations, this bug hardly occurs.

 ## Requirements
 The compiling environments are the same as in [MSHR-rich](https://github.com/m-asiatici/MSHR-rich).